zendframework/zf2-documentation/docs/languages/en/modules/zend.authentication.intro.rst

 A website may have multiple storage in place.
 The ``Chain`` Storage can be used to glue these together.

-The ``Chain`` can for example be configured to first use a ``Session`` Storage and then use a ``OAuth`` as a secundary Storage.
+The ``Chain`` can for example be configured to first use a ``Session`` Storage and then use a ``OAuth`` as a secondary Storage.
 One could configure this in the following way:

 .. code-block:: php
    :linenos: